Philsb/Radiosity-Lightbaker---Prototype/README.md

 # Radiosity Lightmap Baker (Python Prototype)

-This project is a prototype implementation of a **radiosity light baking system**, based on concepts from [Hugo Elias's Radiosity Page](http://www.hugi.scene.org/online/coding/hugo_radiosity.htm)
+This project is a prototype implementation of a **radiosity light baking system**, based on concepts from [Hugo Elias's Radiosity](https://www.jmeiners.com/Hugo-Elias-Radiosity/)
 **Note:** This project is not optimized for performance and will most likely be **ported to C++** in the future to improve speed and scalability.

 ## Implementation Overview